fauzanjaisyu/os241/links.md

 This video explains public and private keys in everyday language.
 It also uses relatable analogies to simplify the difference between asymmetric and symmetric encryption.
 * [Intro to GPG Encryption](https://www.youtube.com/watch?v=DMGIlj7u7Eo&pp=ygUNcnNhIGxpbnV4IGdwZw%3D%3D)
 Introduction to file encryption with GPG.
+* [Shared Memory Systems](https://youtu.be/uHtzOFwgD74?si=v2cRNFtChuQhAGFH) --- A video containing material on how Shared Memory Systems work.
 <br>
 <hr>